Tell el-Ajjul gold hoards

 The Tell el-Ajjul gold hoards are a collection of three hoards of Bronze Age gold jewellery found at the Canaanite site of Tell el-Ajjul in Gaza.
 Excavated by the British archaeologist Flinders Petrie in the 1930s, the collection is now mostly preserved at the British Museum in London and the Rockefeller Museum in Jerusalem.
 The treasure ranks amongst the greatest Bronze Age finds in the Levant.

 Discovery

-During the 1930s, the renowned Egyptologist Sir William Matthews Flinders Petrie led a British archaeological expedition to Tell el-Ajjul, in the expectation that they would discover the remains of an outpost of the Egyptian New Kingdom Empire.
+During the 1930s, the Egyptologist Sir William Matthews Flinders Petrie led a British archaeological expedition to Tell el-Ajjul, in the expectation that they would discover the remains of an outpost of the Egyptian New Kingdom Empire.
 In 1933, various pieces of gold jewellery were found on the Tell.
 In all, five large deposits were unearthed in several buildings on the mound, including the so-called palace.
 No other site in Israel or Palestine has yielded so many items made in precious metal.
 The British Museum's share of the treasure was purchased in 1949 from Hilda Petrie, the widow of Flinders Petrie.

+The findspot has suffered extensive damage since the outbreak of the Gaza war in October 2023; Tell el-Ajjul was among the archaeological sites the Palestinian Ministry of Tourism and Antiquities reported as damaged or destroyed by Israeli military action in a February 2024 assessment.